PiNodeIT/BananoPyperWallet/README.md

 ***For security reasons, it is strongly recommended to run this script in an offline environment***

+# only tested on linux

 ## Feature
-Generates a seed/addres pair for BANANO Generate a seed/addres pair for BANANO using Matoking's nanolib library https://github.com/Matoking/nanolib
+Generate a seed/addres pair for BANANO using Matoking's nanolib library https://github.com/Matoking/nanolib

 ## Requirements

-- Python 3.7+
+- Python 3..6.9+
 - Pip
   - nanolib